Anna Maria Adorni Botti: Life

 Anna Maria Adorni was born in Fivizzano on 19 June 1805 to Matteo Adorni and Antonia Zanetti; she was baptized the following 23 June.
 At the age of seven - in 1812 - left her home with a friend to join the missions but this never materialized as she was bought back home.
-However the religious calling within her blossomed and she was resolved to live her life in the service of God.
+However the religious calling within her blossomed, and she was resolved to live her life in the service of God.

-At the age of fifteen in 1820 she lost her father and then moved with her mother to Parma; it was around this time that she wanted to become a nun of the Order of Friars Minor but respected the opposition of her mother in the sense that she required Adorni's aid.
-On 18 October 1826 she married Antonio Domenico Botti - who worked at the Parma ducal palace - and the couple had six children; five of those children died during their childhood and left a sole son Leopoldo.
-The latter went on to become a monk of the Order of Saint Benedict.
+At the age of fifteen in 1820 she lost her father and then moved with her mother to Parma; it was around this time that she wanted to become a Franciscan sister but respected the opposition of her mother who required Adorni's aid.
+On 18 October 1826 Adorni married Antonio Domenico Botti, and the couple had six children; five of those children died during their childhood and left a sole son, Leopoldo.
+The latter went on to become a Benedictine.

-On 23 March 1844 her husband died and left her widowed.
+On 23 March 1844, her husband died and left her widowed.
 She began to visit prisoners and also educate street girls while roaming the streets of Parma and with a group of people who shared her ideals formed a union - known as the Institute of the Good Shepherd - that received the approval in 1847 of both the Bishop of Parma Giovanni Antonio Neuschel and the Duchess of Parma Maria Luigia; she rented an apartment for that union to use and then on 18 January 1856 made use of an old convent that the Augustinian nuns first ran.
 The role of that union was for its members to aid women in difficult times.

-On 1 May 1857 she - alongside eight companions - established her own religious congregation.
-In 1859 she made her solemn vows into her own order thus making her both a professed religious and the Superior of the congregation once the Rule was drafted and approved; the order received formal approval in 1893.
-On 25 March 1876 the Bishop of Parma Domenico Villa granted formal approval to the establishment of the Institute of the Good Shepherd and her congregation as the Handmaids of the Immaculata.
-The Rule was confirmed on 28 January 1893 after receiving the approval of Villa's successor Andrea Miotti.
+On 1 May 1857, she, alongside eight companions, established a new religious congregation.
+In 1859, Botti made her solemn vows.
+The congregation received formal approval in 1893.
+On 25 March 1876, the Bishop of Parma, Domenico Villa, granted formal approval to the establishment of the Institute of the Good Shepherd and her congregation as the Handmaids of the Immaculata.
+The rule was confirmed on 28 January 1893 after receiving the approval of Villa's successor, Andrea Miotti.

-In 1892 her health declined and even for a brief period confined her to her bed.
+In 1892, Botti's health declined, and for a brief period confined to her bed.
 She died in 1893.